sevkeifert/fluidsynth-gui/README.txt

 HOW TO USE THE GRAPHICAL USER INTERFACE
 -------------------------------------------------------------------------------

-The interface is designed for real-time performance and sampling of a large number of sound fonts.

     1. Select a folder that contains *.sf2 files.
        Either browse for a folder or type it directly in the text box.